Related provisions for PERG 8.12.16

 11The financial promotion restriction (that is, the restriction in section 21 of the Act) does not apply to a communication which is a non-real time financial promotion or a solicited real time financial promotion by an insolvency practitioner who acts in that capacity (see the definition of “acting as an insolvency practitioner” in article 3 of the Regulated Activities Order).
 The exemption only applies where the communication is made in the course of carrying on an activity

-Financial promotions made by a prospective customer to a person who supplies a controlled investment or services comprising controlled activities or controlled claims management activities8 with a view to his acquiring the investment, or receiving the services or receiving information about those investments or services, are exempted.
+Financial promotions made by a prospective customer to a person who supplies a controlled investment or services comprising controlled activities with a view to his acquiring the investment, or receiving the services or receiving information about those investments or services, are exempted.
 This exemption will only be of relevance to corporate customers or others who are acting in the course of business.
-Other types of customers will
+Other types of customers will not be subject to section 21 to begin wit

 This exemption applies to any financial promotion that is made with a view to or for the purposes of introducing the recipient to certain kinds of person.
 These are authorised persons who carry on the controlled activity to which the financial promotion relates, or exempt persons where the financial promotion relates to a controlled activity that is also a regulated activity in relation to which he is an exempt person.
 This is subject to the requirement that:11(1) the person making